abaldacci/abaldacci.github.io/publications.md

 See also my [Google Scholar](https://scholar.google.com/citations?user=Afxi0cYAAAAJ&hl=it&oi=ao) profile.

-I often serve as a reviewer for IEEE Transaction on Multimedia.
+I serve as a reviewer for IEEE Transaction on Multimedia.

 ## 2017